 Support will be available throughout the placement via virtual communications with the module leader and where appropriate face to face tutorials, though students are expected to immerse themselves into the organisational culture and day to day activities appropriate to the on-going business needs of the placement.

 Employability & Careers

 The course is principally aimed at enabling students to develop their careers in the world of professional product design and development.
 A key advantage in achieving this aim is the industrial placement module.

 On completion of the course, graduates may expect to find employment in design consultancies or manufacturing companies anywhere in the world.

-All students’ are expected to complete a portable ‘record of achievement’ and use their PDP to support employability and life-long learning, normally in the form of a blog, that integrates opportunities for self-reflection in programmes in order to help them develop as effective and confident learners.
+All students are expected to complete a portable ‘record of achievement’ and use their PDP to support employability and life-long learning, normally in the form of a learning journal, that integrates opportunities for self-reflection in programmes in order to help them develop as effective and confident learners.

 Entry Requirements & How to Apply

 You will normally have achieved a first class or second class upper division first degree (1st or 2.1 degree classification) in an appropriate subject, and/or equivalent professional standing or experience in a design discipline (based upon assessed

 Accredited Prior Learning or assessed Accredited Prior Experiential Learning), or a discipline associated with their programme of study.